Biology: Phylogeny

 A phylogeny is an evolutionary history of a specific group of organisms or their genes.
 It can be represented using a phylogenetic tree, a diagram showing lines of descent among organisms or their genes.
 Each line drawn on the time axis of a tree represents a lineage of descendants of a particular species or population.
 When a lineage divides into two, it is represented as a fork or split on the phylogenetic tree.
 Phylogenetic trees are the basis for comparing and grouping different species.
 Different species that share a feature inherited from a common ancestor are described as having homologous features (or synapomorphy).
 Phylogeny provides the basis of biological classification.
 This classification system is rank-based, with the highest rank being the domain followed by kingdom, phylum, class, order, family, genus, and species.
-All organisms can be classified as belonging to one of three domains: Archaea (originally Archaebacteria); bacteria (originally eubacteria), or eukarya (includes the protist, fungi, plant, and animal kingdoms).
+All organisms can be classified as belonging to one of three domains: Archaea (originally Archaebacteria), Bacteria (originally eubacteria), or Eukarya (includes the fungi, plant, and animal kingdoms).